WHAT YOU SHOULD KNOW AS THE GM OF YOUR FANTASY TEAM

 THE AVERAGE POINTS YOUR POSITION PLAYERS SHOULD SCORE FOR YOU TO BE A SUCCESSFUL TEAM

-STARTED BASING THIS CHART FROM 2017 NFFL TEAMS AVERAGE POINTS
+THIS CHART BASED ON THE 2021 SEASON NFFL TEAMS AVERAGE POINTS

 AVERAGE YEAR GOOD YEAR GREAT YEAR